caizer0x/pokemon/README.md

 # Pokémon Battle Engine (Gen 1)

 A TypeScript implementation of a Generation 1 Pokémon battle engine that follows the mechanics of Pokémon Red, Blue, and Yellow, including quirks and bugs.
+This project includes both a battle engine library and a web-based battle simulator with a React frontend and Express backend.

 ## Features